BrentFarris/PidginKindaPHPPlugin/README.md

 Next, you will need to run a local web server that supports PHP (will make this work with non-webserver PHP later).
 Just drop the index.php file and brent.txt into a directory named "pidgin" in your web server directory.

-Last, just log into pidgin, go to Tools->Plugins and then check on "Brents Plugin"
+Last, just log into pidgin, go to Tools->Plugins and then check on "Brents Plugin 0.1"